BrianMcConway/puppy-puzzle-game/README.md

 ### Programs, Libraries & Frameworks Used

-- Google Fonts was used to import the Kanit font used throughout the entire project text.
+- Google Fonts was used to import the Honk font used for the heading text.
 - Font Awesome was used for all social media icons contained in the project.
 - VS Code Desktop was used to write the code.
 - Inkscape was used to create the individual puzzle pieces.